• Skip to primary navigation

 A photo collage showing how to make ginger tofu in a few easy steps.

-Remove the tray from the oven (Photo 9).
-Put the crispy tofu cubes into the pan with the sauce and toss it to coat each piece (Photo 10).
-Finish with a squeeze of lime juice and serve with fluffy brown rice and roasted broccoli.
+Remove the tray of tofu from the oven (Photo 9).
+Put the crispy tofu cubes into the pan with the ginger garlic sauce and toss it to coat each piece (Photo 10).
 Garnish with sliced green onions and sesame seeds.

 A pot filled with tofu tossed in a lot of brown sauce on a dark background.

-I usually serve fluffy brown rice and a tray of roasted broccoli or cauliflower with the crispy ginger tofu but you could also serve:
+I like to serve the garlic tofu with fluffy brown rice and a tray of roasted broccoli or cauliflower but you could also serve it with any of the following dishes.

 • Shiitake Mushroom Fried Rice